LarvixON-ZPI/larvixon-documentation/src/content/docs/project/technologies.md

 ### Process

 1. Upload videos
-2. Automatic / manual annotation of larvae
+2. Manual annotation of larvae
-3. Export in ML formats (YOLO, COCO, etc.)
+3. Export in ML formats xxx
 4. Integration with the training pipeline

 ---